Featured Photographer: Cindy Konits - “This Room Will Survive Me”

 “Blinded”

-Beneath Konits’ spectral imagery of bodies dissolving into wallpaper, stretching across doorways, and curled into chairs beside sun-drenched windows, This Room Will Survive Me turns on awareness of a heady abstract question: what exactly is this thing we call “interiority,” and where does it live?
-We like to imagine the self as a sealed interior, a private chamber somewhere behind the eyes, yet consciousness actually unfolds in rooms, in bedrooms and hallways, kitchens and stairwells, those narrow zones between window and wall where afternoon light both reveals and withholds.
-The mind does not float above these spaces; it is shaped within them.
+Beneath Konits’s spectral imagery of bodies dissolving into wallpaper, stretching across doorways, or curled into chairs beside sun-washed windows lies a persistent question: what exactly is this thing we call interiority, and where does it live?
+We often imagine the self as a sealed interior, a private chamber behind the eyes.
+Yet consciousness unfolds in rooms—in bedrooms and hallways, kitchens and stairwells, in the narrow zones between window and wall where time both reveals and withholds.
+The mind does not hover above these spaces; it is shaped within them.

 “Sinew”

-“My goal in this work, if not in all of my work, is to express the importance of self-reflection, the importance of knowing yourself.
-In this case, to try to walk into a room and see what it makes you feel.
-Just be a bit more aware of how a different space makes you feel differently, how it makes you behave differently, and how it makes you relate to others differently.”
+“My goal in this work, if not in all of my work, is to express the importance of self-reflection—the importance of knowing yourself.
+In this case, to walk into a room and notice what it makes you feel.”

-In the end, what lingers from This Room Will Survive Me isn’t just the distinction of the images or the rarity of the materials, but the way the work quietly repositions where we look for ourselves.
-Konits doesn’t offer resolution; she offers conditions, a body, a room, presence in a moment of time, a fragile piece of film, and trust that if we attend to those with enough care, something essential about being human will come into view.
-The rooms she moves through will outlast her, just as the rooms that formed us will outlast us, but the photographs slip in between that fact and our everyday amnesia, holding open the brief moment when we can still feel the exchange going both ways.
-To spend time with these images is to be reminded that our so-called inner lives are not sealed off from the world, but woven through it in thresholds crossed, in light that returns each afternoon, in spaces that have quietly been thinking alongside us—no, inside us, for years.
-Konits has given that shared presence a form; the task left to us is to recognize where it is already at work in our own rooms, and to decide how we want to live inside that knowledge.
+What ultimately lingers is not only the distinctiveness of the images or the rarity of the materials, but the way the work repositions where we look for ourselves.
+Konits does not offer resolution, but conditions: a body, a room, a moment in time, a fragile piece of film.
+The rooms she moves through will outlast her, just as the rooms that formed us will outlast us.
+The photographs slip into that interval, holding open the brief moment when we can still feel the exchange moving both ways—and recognize where it is already at work in our own rooms.

 GALLERY